pltrinh1122/mcu/VIBE_CODING.md

 8. **Include component-specific requirements** when applicable
 9. **Provide rollback strategies** for complex changes
 10. **Document resource requirements** and dependencies
-11. **Status Dashboard at top**: Place a “0) Plan Status Dashboard” section at the very top of POP and PLAN documents for quick visibility.
+11. **Status Dashboard at top**: Place a “0) Plan Status Dashboard” section at the very top of POP and PLAN documents with items formatted as `[STATUS] [Plan name] [Link]`.
 12. **Ongoing status updates**: Maintain the POP Status Dashboard and keep each PLAN's Status field current as progress is made.
+Exclude owners for brevity.

 ### **When Timestamping Documents**